-Trivapro Fungicide should be integrated into an overall disease and pest management strategy whenever the use of a fungicide is required.
-Cultural practices known to reduce disease development should be followed.
-This should include selection of varieties with disease tolerance, removal of plant debris in which inoculum overwinters, and proper timing and placement of irrigation.
+Integrate Trivapro Fungicide into an overall disease and pest management strategy whenever the use of a fungicide is required.
+Follow cultural practices known to reduce disease development.
+This includes selection of varieties with disease tolerance, removal of plant debris in which inoculum overwinters, and proper timing and placement of irrigation.
 Consult your local agricultural authorities for additional IPM strategies established for your area.
-Trivapro Fungicide may be used in State Agricultural Extension advisory (disease forecasting) programs which recommend application timing based on environmental factors favorable for disease development.
+Trivapro Fungicide may be used in State Agricultural Extension advisory (disease forecasting) programs which advise application timing based on environmental factors favorable for disease development.